From Diffen

-Tension Headache (Tension Headaches) accounts for nearly 90% of all headaches and is probably experiences by most people at some time during their lifetime; frequently associated with fatigue and stress and generally responding to simple measures such as rest or over-the-counter pain medicine; pain usually occurs on both sides of head and consists of a dull, steady ache.
+Tension headaches account for nearly 90% of all headaches and are probably experiences by most people at some time during their lifetime.
+Tension headaches are frequently associated with fatigue, stress or hangovers.
+They generally respond to simple measures such as rest or over-the-counter pain medicine.
+A characteristic of tension headaches is that pain usually occurs on both sides of head and is in the form of a dull, steady ache.

 [edit] Signs and Symptoms :